XRPLF/xrpl-dev-portal/gateway_services_spec.md

 ### Bridge Payments Link <a name="bridge_payments_link"></a> ###

-This link indicates where the [Bridge-Payments Service](#bridge-payments) is provided.
+This link indicates where the [Bridge-Payments Service](#bridge-payments) is provided, and information about it.

 ```js
     ...